JSheare/TGF_and_glow_search_program/README.md

     python search.py yymmdd yymmdd detector plastics

 ####**'template' Mode:**
-In order to accurate calibrate the large plastic scintillator, the program needs a template.
+In order to accurately calibrate the large plastic scintillator, the program needs a template.
 New templates must be made for each new detector location, and this mode allows you to make the template.
 <br/>
 To run the program in this mode, run the program the same as above but add the word 'template' to the end: